-|Course Dates||Weeks||Meeting Times||Status||Instructor(s)||CRN||Registration|
+|Course Dates||Meeting Times||Status||Instructor(s)||CRN||Registration|

-At the end of the course, students should be able to combine abstract concepts with formal analytical tools in order to understand how consumers and producers make optimal choices, and how these choices affect real market outcomes.
-We will cover both the benefits that free markets provide to society and their limitations in dealing with certain problems.
-Students who adequately complete this three-week course will be well prepared to study economics at the university level, as well as to take the Advanced Placement (AP) examination in microeconomics.
+At the end of the course, students should be able to understand the fundamental concepts and evaluate them using analytical tools, in order to understand how consumers and producers make choices, and how those choices affect market outcomes.
+They will learn both the benefits that free markets provide to society, and their limitations in dealing with problems.
+Students who successfully complete this three-week course will be prepared to study Economics at the university level, as well as to take the Advanced Placement (AP) examination in microeconomics.